vinisketch/bml_js_Instrument/README.md

 whether the code could run fully or at which point the code stopped, thanks to logs that indicate progress after each instruction.

-##Execution

-./tools/instrument.perl

-generates a BML file that you can run with your ACCESS emulator or TV set.

-##Config

-    # relative path to the folder with JavaScript files
-    jsPath=./scripts

-    # name of the BML file to generate
-    outputIndex=startup.bml

-    # list of the names of JavaScripts files to look for in jsPath folder
-    jsFiles=a.js,b.js,c.js

 ##Requirements

 ###Perl